Virtual reality in the classroom

 Enrolment: 1320 students

 Cecil Hills High School is located in Western Sydney.
-We have an enrolment of 1200 students who come from culturally diverse backgrounds.
-A large proportion of our students have migration as a family history.
-We are also a BYOD device school.
+The school has an enrolment of 1200 students who come from culturally diverse backgrounds.
+A large proportion of students have migration as a family history.
+They are also a BYOD device school.

 Felicity Wicks - Felicity.email@example.com